-On its company website, Astra-Zeneca discloses the expiry date for the patents of all products in its Index portfolio.
-The information is transparent and links each marketed product, including brand name and INN, with the expiry date in the US, China, EU and Japan.
+On its company website, Astra-

+Zeneca discloses the expiry

+date for the patents of all products in its Index portfolio.
+The

+information is transparent and

+links each marketed product,

+including brand name and INN,

+with the expiry date in the US,

+China, EU and Japan.

 Companies Patent disclosure on company's website / Pat-INFORMED Public commitment not to enforce or file patents

 AbbVie • 0

 Astellas • •

 AstraZeneca • •

 Bayer • •

 Bristol Myers Squibb • 0

 Boehringer Ingelheim 0 •

 Daiichi Sankyo • •

 Eisai • •

 Eli Lilly • •

 Gilead • 0

 GSK • •

 Johnson & Johnson • •

 MSD • •

 Merck • • •

-Novo Nordisk • • Merck commits not to file or
+Novo Nordisk • • I Merck commits not to file or

 Novartis • • enforce patents in countries in

 Pfizer • • a total of 90 countries in scope of the Index.

 Roche • •

 Sanofi • •

-Takeda • • •
+Takeda • • • •

+No disclosure Discloses for a subset of products with No disclosure For all products in a II Least Developed Countries

+less transparency • income countries (LICs)

-No disclosure Discloses for a subset of less transparency Discloses for a subset of a good standard of transparency Discloses for all production standard of transparence of products with insparency cts with a good (LDCs) and/or low- For all products in a subset of lower-min For all products in a all Least Developed Countries -income countries (LICs) all LDCs and LICs, plus in a ddle income countries all LDCs, LICs, and subset of upper-middle income countries
+- Discloses for a subset of products with a good standard of transparency - Discloses for all products with a good standard of transparency - For all products in all LDCs and LICs, plus in a subset of lower-middle income countries - For all products in all LDCs, LICs, and subset of lower-middle and upper-middle income countries